£

 [email protected]

-Acute lymphoblastic leukaemia (ALL) is a fast-developing blood cancer that affects blood cells called lymphoid blasts.
-It is usually treated with chemotherapy.
+Acute lymphoblastic leukaemia (ALL) is a type of blood cancer that affects blood cells called lymphoid blasts.

 What is acute lymphoblastic leukaemia (ALL)?